salemiana/ORM_E-Commerce/README.md

 Your challenge is to build the back end for an e-commerce site.
 You’ll take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.

-Because this application won’t be deployed, you’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the README of your project.

-Before you start, clone [the starter code](https://github.com/coding-boot-camp/fantastic-umbrella).

 ## User Story